-Students who choose to take the thesis option must complete 33 credit hours of course work.
-The course work consists of 18 hours of core courses and 9 hours of computer science (CS) electives.
-The master's research and thesis (6 hours) must be an original work that (1) offers a theoretical contribution to the field or (2) provides a new methodology or techniques for solving practical problems in the area of computer science.
+Students who choose to take the thesis option must complete 33 credit hours of coursework.
+The coursework consists of 18 hours of core courses and 9 hours of computer science (CS) electives.
+The master's research and thesis (6 hours) must be an original work that (l) offers a theoretical contribution to the field or (2) provides a new methodology or techniques for solving practical problems in the area of computer science.